elliotkennedy/jaxb-jar/README.md

 **Getting Started**

- - run `./gradlew xjc`to generate Java classes
+ - run `./gradlew xjc`to generate Java classes from xsds in the `src/main/resources/xsd`directory
  - and `./gradlew clean` to delete the generated classes